Nayemhasan/Project_Atlas/README.md

 ## Project_Atlas
- Abomination of kernel level optimization using greatest build props  tweaks of all time.
+ Abomination of kernel level optimization using greatest build props tweaks of all time by 🍉

 ## What it does to build prop: